IT'S NOT EASY TO WRITE A NOVEL, WHICH IS WHY IT FEELS SO GOOD WHEN IT'S DONE.

 Masterclass: On this day we will roll up our sleeves and get on with editing the three chapters needed for your pitch package.
 This will be in line with knowing our One Thing from Stage 1.
 They have to be as perfect as can be, and Jacq will help you get there.

-Stage Two Homework: Carry on editing at home ready to discuss with Jacq in your skype session.
-Begin to write your pitch and any other tasks agreed on your Skype call.
+Stage Two Homework: Carry on editing at home ready to discuss with Jacq in the next session.
+Begin to write your pitch and any other tasks agreed.

 PUTTING YOUR PROPOSAL PACKAGE TOGETHER

-Pre-work: To begin to write your pitch and any other tasks agreed on your Skype call.
+Pre-work: To begin to write your pitch and any other tasks agreed.

 Masterclass: Building your pitch.
 Does your pitch respect and reflect your manuscript?
 What is your hook?
 Why should this agent represent you and your work?

 Stage Three Homework: Refining and perfecting your pitch